PieLabs/pie-docs/using/rendering-questions.md

   pie-controllers.js // the packaged controller code and config for the PIEs and Assessment Item.
 ```

-Using these assets the Item can be rendered in the browser.
-The controller logic can be run entirely on the client, or on a server if that is desired.
+Using these assets the Item can be rendered in a browser.
+The controller logic can be run entirely on the client or on a server system.

 ## Loading PIE Player